larbikhounti/note-app-multi-databases/README.md

 ## app story

-1 - user create company by provider name and email
+1 - user create company by providing name and email

 2 - the system will create a dedicated database for the company

 3 - the system will create users and notes by default for testing

-4 = you will redirected to the subdomain for you company
+4 = you will be redirected to the subdomain for your company

 5 - you will be asked to login with one of the users